 With the presented internet business model we can realize an order-specific value creation network.
 Various companies create individual intermediate products and services.
-The intermediary coordinates the activities and bundles the intermediate outputs to a customer-driven output.
+The intermediary coordinates the activities within the supply chain and bundles the intermediate outputs to a customer-driven output.
 The customer feels no limited adaptation because he is the trigger of all activities.
-Additionally there is no pre-definition of individuality and complexity.
 By using the internet technology it is possible to create a virtual value chain which allows an inter-organizational crafted customization and the intermediate bundling with low transaction costs.
 As a result we are able to manage the complexity which is necessary to produce a comprehensive output.